The Shepherd of the Southern Cross: Production

-Australasian Films were reluctant to enter feature film production but were persuaded to do so by Charles Cozens Spencer.
+Australasian Films were reluctant to enter feature film production but were persuaded to do so by Cosens Spencer.
 Spencer imported the key creative talent: Stanley Twist and Nell Shipman were from Hollywood and Alexander Butler was established in British cinema.
 Shipman was only eighteen at the time.
-Butler had previously worked in Australia directing plays for J.C.
-Williamsons Ltd.
+Butler had previously worked in Australia directing plays for J. C. Williamsons Ltd.

 The actors were well established Australian stage performers.
-The lead female role was meant to be played by Bobbie Hunt but she was replaced by Vera Pearce in her first film role.
+The lead female role was taken by Vera Pearce in her first film role.
 Mrs George Lauri was the widow of a comedian who Butler had worked with years before.

 Raymond Longford was critical of the amount of time Butler spent filming, and said this caused the budget to increase.

 Reception

 Critical response was mixed.
 The critic from The Referee said the film "placed Australian film production on a higher plane".

 A critic from a Dubbo newspaper stated that the film:

 Has done a deal of harm by representing to the untravelled young Sydneyites that the interior of the State is a vast, barren wilderness, where dust storms rage which bury man and beast, and have all the stifling and suffocating and poisonous effects of the African Simoom.
 But great as is the harm done by exhibiting this picture to Sydney youth, that harm is as a mere nothing compared to the false and harmful impressions that that would be created abroad.
 This film should be rigorously censored by the Government before it is released from Australia.
 Otherwise, it should be burnt by the common hangman.

 The film was a financial failure, returning under £100 to Australasian Films.
 This led to them abandoning feature film production and Spencer resigned from the company he had helped establish.